bdhaak/Refactoring-Kata-Lift-Pass-Pricing/README.md

 ![Image logo](./mountain-snow.jpg)

 This application solves the problem of calculating the pricing for ski lift passes.
-There's some intricate logic linked to what kind of lift pass you want, your age and the specific date at which you'd like to ski.
+There's some intricate logic linked to what kind of lift pass you want, your customerAge and the specific date at which you'd like to ski.
 There's a new feature request, be able to get the price for several lift passes, not just one.
 Currently the pricing for a single lift pass is implemented, unfortunately the code as it is designed